bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] Plan and implement how you are going to manage your state for your application
 - [ ] You _must_ use either context or Redux as your state management system
-- [ ] Once you have planned out your state management system, fetch data from the smurf server
+- [ ] Once you have planned out your state management system, fetch data from the smurf server and display the data it returns
 - [ ] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village

 ## API documentation